loicsander/Fengardo-Redux/readme.md

 ## About the designer

+Well that’s me, Captain Obvious.

-Well that’s me.
-I won’t write much here, just a few words to say that by opening this repository I don’t expect much of it and I myself don’t have much time to dedicate to this.
+I won’t write much here, just a few words to say that by opening this repository I don’t expect much of it and I myself won’t have much time to dedicate to this.
 This being, I will still be happy to answer questions any participant may have and hopefully, I’ll also find a bit of spare time to participate myself once in a while.